erick1-618/shop-manager-system/README.md

 ./run.sh
 ```

+Type 0 to see the possible commands.

 ## License

-This project is under GLP License
+This project is under GLPv3 License